PromoVPS promotionUp to −30% on selected plans — NVMe, Performance and Windows.

 Certbot automatically creates a systemd timer to renew certificates.
 Check it:

-# Check timer sudo systemctl status certbot.timer # If timer is not active, enable it sudo systemctl enable certbot.timer sudo systemctl start certbot.timer
+1# Check timer 2sudo systemctl status certbot.timer 3 4# If timer is not active, enable it 5sudo systemctl enable certbot.timer 6sudo systemctl start certbot.timer

 The certificate will be automatically renewed before expiration.